Kevin Ground’s greatest talent is capturing a moment that ignites an idea and letting his imagination do the rest.

 Marvin the Monster

 Marvin wasn’t impressed.
 Mummy had time to go downstairs and answer the door when the postman called.
-Mummy had time to feed his baby sister, but she doesn’t have time for me.
-Right shouted Marvin. “ I’ll amuse my-self then.”
+Mummy had time to feed his baby sister, but she didn’t have time for Marvin.

 To Celebrate World Book Day 2016